rubenvannieuwpoort/posts/calculating-the-fibonacci-numbers.md

 Mathematically, it is defined as
 $$ \begin{aligned} F_0 &= 1\\ F_1 &= 1\\ F_n &= F_{n - 1} + F_{n - 2} \end{aligned} $$

 Now, let's write a fast Python function to calculate the $n$th Fibonacci number.
-(This is just for fun, Python is not normally a language I'd use to write something that needs to be fast.
-In this case I choose it because it's built-in big number support is so convenient.
+(Python is not normally a language I'd use to write something that needs to be fast, but this is just for fun.
+In this case I choose it because its built-in big number support is so convenient.
 It could also be written in, say, C++, although you'd need something like boost to provide the support for big numbers.)

 ## A naive implementation